Arosa Sri Lanka cricket team in South Africa in 1982–83: Background

 During the 1970s and 1980s, due to the boycott of South Africa by global sporting bodies, the International Cricket Council blocked any official cricket tours to South Africa.
 This led to a number of so-called "rebel" tours, where individual players were contracted to tour as part of unofficial representative teams.
-The first such tour recently took place with an English team touring the country.
+The first such tour took place shortly before the Sri Lankan "rebel tour" when an English team toured the country.

 Heads of the South African Cricket Union, Ali Bacher and Geoff Dakin, approached Sri Lankan cricketer Tony Opatha in July 1982 to negotiate organising a tour by Sri Lankan players.
 In September Colin Rushmere, a South African lawyer, flew to Colombo with 14 contracts for the players of a team Opatha had assembled in secret.
 A month later the Sri Lankan team was touring Zimbabwe and Rushmere visited Harare to confirm the participation of Roy Dias and Duleep Mendis.
 However both were unable to join the tour team to South Africa as their passports were held by the team manager.
 When news of the tour broke, the Board of Cricket Control for Sri Lanka (BCCSL) issued 25-year bans to all the tour players.
 Opatha, who was team manager as well as a player, named the team the 'AROSA Sri Lankan XI'.
-The 'ARO' standing for the first three initials in his name; Antony Ralph Opatha and the 'SA' standing for South Africa.
+The 'ARO' in the team name stood for the first three initials in his name, Antony Ralph Opatha, and the 'SA' standing for South Africa.

 Sri Lanka were still an emerging team at the time, having only been granted Test status earlier in 1982, and were not regarded as being in the same league as the South Africans.
 The tour of a Sri Lankan team, the first ever by a non-white team, was a milestone which showed the world that South Africa (who previously blocked an English team touring in 1968 for containing just one non-white player) was reforming.

 The tour

 The tour was a disaster for the AROSA Sri Lankan team, failing to win a single game.
 They were soundly beaten in all their one-day and "test" matches against the South Africans.
 Sri Lankan managed only to draw three matches against provincial teams, with the remainder also being defeats.
-The team was not helped by the absence of stronger preforming players like Dias and Mendis and the underperformance of star spin bowler Ajit de Silva who struggled with stress and had a breakdown on tour.
+The team was not helped by the absence of stronger performing players like Dias and Mendis and the underperformance of star spin bowler Ajit de Silva who struggled with stress and had a breakdown on tour.